 - Any Nursing Department related fundraising activity requires prior approval by the Student Affairs committee.
 This includes but is not limited to: Class or SNAP of West Chester University. - No two groups shall do the same fundraiser within a two-week time frame unless it is a bake sale or restaurant fundraiser that will only run for one day.
 In those instances, a one-day fundraiser shall be done on separate days.
-For example, if SNAP is selling t-shirts, Class of 2016 will not be able to sell t-shirts for two weeks after SNAP sales end. - A calendar will be posted in the Department or online, listing all fundraisers.
-This calendar will be maintained by the Student Affairs committee. - Student Affairs committee will notify the Xi Delta Chapter of Sigma Theta Tau of any fundraisers taking place in the Department.
+For example, if SNAP is selling t-shirts, Class of 2016 will not be able to sell t-shirts for two weeks after SNAP sales end.

-E. SNAP (Student Nurses Association of Pennsylvania)
+C. SNAP (Student Nurses Association of Pennsylvania)